core-wg/comi/draft-ietf-core-comi.md

 : List instance identifier or single instance identifier.

 data node value:
-: Value assigned to a data node instance.
+: The value assigned to a data node instance.
 Data node values are serialized into the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.

 # CoMI Architecture {#comi-architecture}

-This section describes the CoMI architecture to use CoAP for the reading and modifying the content of a datastore used for the management of the instrumented node.
+This section describes the CoMI architecture to use CoAP for reading and modifying the content of datastore(s) used for the management of the instrumented node.